Skip to content

 She was the innocence of the Christ Child and faithful to the Savior Christ.

-She was the old oak tree that now lives on without her.
+She was the old ash tree that now lives on without her.

 In the end, we lost our footing on a downhill run.